Automotive Industry Standards: Criticism

 AIS have been criticised for not enforcing occupant safety norms.
 As a result, vehicles sold in India often do not meet safety requirements, as was seen when some of India's best-selling cars were tested for the first time in Germany much after being launched in India.
 The number of deaths due to road accidents in India is around three to four times that of European countries like France, Germany and Spain.
-India is the world's sixth-largest car market, but is still the only country in the global top ten car markets which does not have a proper car safety regulation or testing programme.
 While the use of seatbelts is compulsory, the enforcement of these laws is poor resulting in only 27% of drivers complying with the law which aggravates the problem.

 There has been much criticism of the fact that all the bodies involved in formulating vehicle norms are under the control of the automotive manufacturers, and that instead of having a single central body, there are numerous ministries and bodies involved.
-It has been suggested that an Indian New Car Assessment Program (NCAP) should be set up urgently, jointly by a foreign body, the government and the industry itself.
-In May 2014, it was reported that the introduction of the Bharat New Vehicle Safety Assessment Program was being planned.